 Mom has continued the tradition, adding spouses and grandchildren as they joined our family over the years.
 Our Christmas trees are covered in Hallmark ornaments that bring back wonderful memories.

-Recently, my sister-in-law started a group text with my sister, mom, and me.
+In July, my sister-in-law started a group text with my sister, mom, and me.
 She sent a picture with one line of text:

 What kind of insanity is this?